What consumers are searching for

 The empty aisles problem

 How are retailers adapting to these consumer trends?
-A recent study by Label Insight, a NielsenIQ company, audited the e-commerce experience of 30 top retailers to determine how well the “digital aisles” are stocked for shoppers seeking products that meet specific dietary, medical, allergen, and values-based needs.
+A recent study by Label Insight, a NielsenIQ company, audited the e-commerce experience of 30 top retailers to determine how well the “online aisles” are stocked for shoppers seeking products that meet specific dietary, medical, allergen, and values-based needs.
 The findings were revealing–while most retailers recognize the significance of these trends and have made moves to accommodate them, consumers are still finding inaccessible “digital stores” and empty “digital aisles.”

 Online search capabilities of most retailers aren’t robust enough to accommodate this influx of purposeful shoppers and their specific needs.
 While website navigation and search functionality issues factor into negative user experiences, the root cause is inaccurate and incomplete product attribute data.